 Uncomfortable walking in an open space.
 Unstable on your feet and have fallen or have a fear of falling.

 Neuropathy sufferers now have natural options available that are proven to be effective in reversing the symptoms of peripheral neuropathy.
-It is possible to heal damaged nerves, stop the pain, regain normal sensations and improve balance.
-The level of relief and degree of healing depends on individual health factors and their commitment to doing the treatment.
-In most cases, significant recovery from neuropathy can be achieved with an in-home treatment program.
+It is possible to stop the pain, regain normal sensations and improve balance.
+The level of relief and degree of healing depends on individual health factors and patient commitment to treatment.
 An examination is necessary to determine if you are a candidate for natural treatment, as many health factors must be considered.

-In the past, people suffering with peripheral neuropathy were not offered a real solution to heal damaged nerve fibers.
+In the past, people suffering with peripheral neuropathy were not offered a real solution to stop or reverse the symptoms.
 Medical Doctors and Neurologists typically prescribe medications to cover the symptoms.
-Anti-seizure meds; Lyrica, Gabapenton, Neurontin, Anti-depressants; Cymbalta, Amitriptyline, Nortriptyline and others, Painkillers; Oxycodone, Tramadol, Fentanyl, and others, but nothing to heal the damage and improve the condition.
+Anti-seizure meds; Lyrica, Gabapenton, Neurontin, Anti-depressants; Cymbalta, Amitriptyline, Nortriptyline and others, Painkillers; Oxycodone, Tramadol, Fentanyl, and others, but nothing to heal the body and improve the condition.

 Most of the people that attend our seminars and become our patients have been told before that they can't be helped.
 Listen to what some of them have to say...